 DIY Harry Potter Robe Pattern Directions

-Cut out and sew the pattern as you normally would, do not sew on the sleeves yet.
+Cut out and sew the pattern as you normally would; do not sew on the sleeves yet.
 Make sure you cut out the robe hood lining from your contrasting fabric.

-Make the following changes:
+Make the following changes to the pattern:

-Cut 4 strips of contrasting fleece 1″ wide and the length from your shoulder seam to the sleeve end.
-Using steam a seam iron 2 stripes on top of each sleeve side seam.
+Using a steam seam iron, iron two stripes on top of each sleeve side seam.
 Top stitch both stripes.
 You’ll want to complete this step BEFORE you sew your sleeve into your robe.

 How to Create the Applique Letters